simoncozens/simoncozens.github.io/_posts/2023-02-02-mark-to-base.md

 Let's clear this up, because it's a mistake I see a lot: anything that has a Unicode codepoint, that you want the user to be able to address using that Unicode codepoint, needs to have its own glyph.
 This is so that the Unicode character gets mapped into a glyph in the font.
 You might then do various substitutions or whatever with that glyph and turn it into something else, but you have to start *somewhere*.

-But the inverse is also true: *anything that does not have a Unicode codepoint does not need its own glyph*, because you're going to reach it through other means - various substitutions or whatever.
-And this means that conjuncts, which are normally produced via virama combinations, don't need their own glyphs.
+But the converse is also true: *anything that does not have a Unicode codepoint does not need its own glyph*, because you're going to reach it through other means - various substitutions or whatever.
+And this means that conjuncts, which are normally produced via virama combinations and which don't have their own Unicode codepoints, *don't need their own glyphs*.
 We can create them another way.

 In the case of the Myanmar examples above, we are given text like "KA VIRAMA PA" which (being Unicode codepoints) gets mapped to glyphs `ka-myanmar|virama-myanmar|pa-myanmar` , and we can use OpenType substitution rules: